Check Balance & Refill

 Recertify by Phone!

-The Lifeline Administrator requires all Lifeline and/or ACP subscribers to recertify their program benefit eligibility every year.
+If you’re enrolled in Lifeline, recertify quickly and easily by phone, online, or mail.
+The Lifeline Administrator requires all Lifeline subscribers to recertify their program benefit eligibility annually.
 The easiest way to recertify (if additional documentation is not required) is by phone!

-To renew/recertify your Lifeline/ACP service, you will need your application ID.
-Your Application ID will be texted to your device and is also located on the renewal form sent to you by the Lifeline Administrator, USAC.
+To renew/recertify your Lifeline service, you will need your application ID.
+The Lifeline Administrator, USAC (Universal Service Administrative Company), will text your application ID to your device, and it is located on the renewal form sent to you.

-Once you have your ID, you can call to renew your Lifeline/ACP service.
+Once you have your ID, you can call to renew your Lifeline service.

-If you are required to provide additional proof of eligibility, you will not be able to use the renew by phone method, but can still renew online or by mail.
+If you are required to provide additional proof of eligibility, you will not be able to use the phone renewal method, but you can still renew online or by mail.

 Recertify by Phone